juanvallejo/JSON-server/actions/README.md

 ###Starting the json server

-The json server provides wrappers, libraries, and unit-test libraries for makign requests to the uas python server.
+The json server provides wrappers, libraries, and unit-Action libraries for makign requests to the uas python server.

-This test case module should be bundled in with the json server and located  at `path_to_json_repo/tests`.
+This Action case module should be bundled in with the json server and located  at `path_to_json_repo/Actions`.
 But this should already be the case anyway.

 ```
 cd {path_to_interop_repo}